-The Downtown Far Rockaway Roadmap for Action is a comprehensive response to the letter from the Working Group and a major interagency plan to reestablish Downtown Far Rockaway as the commercial hub of the Rockaway peninsula.
-The plan integrates land use tools with infrastructure investments and improved community services to transform the downtown core into a vibrant, mixed-use center.
-The Roadmap for Action includes the following five strategies:
+The Downtown Far Rockaway Roadmap for Action is an ongoing comprehensive response to the letter from the Working Group and a major interagency plan to re-establish Downtown Far Rockaway as the commercial hub of the Rockaway peninsula.
+Released in Summer 2016, the Roadmap for Action includes the following five strategies:

 - Identifying new opportunities for mixed-income housing;

 - Improving transportation infrastructure and transforming public space;